- Batteries dead or low (6 AA pack)

 Battery-related failures are almost always flagged too late — the device degrades silently for days before the app catches up to what's actually happening.

-- Batteries dead or low
+- Batteries dead or low (6 AA pack)

-- Battery pack connector loose
+- Battery pack connector loose or unseated

-- Sensor disabled via override
+- Sensor disabled via the override switch

-- Solenoid valve stuck
+- Solenoid valve stuck closed

 Before you go — try one of these (they fix most cases).